 04-29-1863 – 04-29-1933 Constantine P. Cavafy – Born in Alexandria, Egypt.
 He was a Greek poet who lived in Alexandria, Egypt and worked as a journalist and civil servant.
 He published 154 poems; dozens more remained incomplete or in sketch form.
 His most important poetry was written after his fortieth birthday.
 Cavafy is widely considered one of the best modern Greek poets of the twentieth century.
 During his lifetime Cavafy was an obscure poet, living in relative seclusion and publishing little of his work.
 This lack of concern for publication was due, perhaps, to the highly personal nature of many poems.
 Cavafy, who was gay, wrote many sexually explicit poems.
 W. H. Auden noted as much in his introduction to the 1961 volume The Complete Poems of C. P. Cavafy when he wrote, “Cavafy was a homosexual, and his erotic poems make no attempt to conceal the fact.”
 Auden added: “As a witness, Cavafy is exceptionally honest.
 He neither bowdlerizes nor glamorizes nor giggles.
 The erotic world he depicts is one of casual pickups and short-lived affairs.
 At the same time, he refused to pretend that his memories of moments of sensual pleasure are unhappy or spoiled by feelings of guilt.”

-04-29-1930 Jim Toy – Born in New York City, New York.
-He is a Chinese-American LGBT activist and educator.
+04-29-1930 – 01-01-2022 Jim Toy – Born in New York City, New York.
+He was a Chinese-American LGBT activist and educator.
 Considered a pioneer among LGBT activist in Michigan.
 Jim Toy identified as being gay during his speech at an anti-Vietnam-War rally in Kennedy Square, Detroit, in April 1970.
 At the rally Toy was representing the Detroit Gay Liberation Movement, of which he was a founding member.
 In 1971 Bishop Richard Emrich of the Episcopal Diocese of Michigan appointed Jim a founding member of the Diocesan Commission on Homosexuality.
 The group published a Report & Recommendations of the Commission on Homosexuality (1973), one of the earliest church documents in this country to support the concerns of gay and lesbian people.
 His archives are housed in the James Toy Collection at the University of Michigan’s Bentley Historical Library.
 In 2010, a LGBT research group in Ann Arbor has its center named after him.

 04-29-1935 April Ashley, MBE – Born in Liverpool, United Kingdom.
 She is an English model and restaurant hostess.
 At the age of twenty-five, she went to Casablanca, Morocco to have sex reassignment surgery by Dr. Georges Burou.
 She is one of the earliest British people known to have had sex reassignment surgery.
 Upon returning to England, she started using the name April Ashley and became a successful fashion model, appearing in Vogue and other magazines.
 She also got a small part in the film The Road to Hong Kong, which starred Bing Crosby and Bob Hope.
 In 1961, a friend outed her as being a trans woman to the media.
 She became the center of attention and some scandal, and her film credit was instantly dropped.
 In the 1980s, she married Jeffrey West on the retired cruise ship, the Queen Mary in Long Beach, California.
 After the passage of the Gender Recognition Act 2004, Ashley was finally legally recognized as female and issued a new birth certificate.
 In 2012, she was appointed Member of the Order of the British Empire for services to transgender equality.